-Choose "Access Management→DDNS", you can configure the DDNS function in the screen (shown in Figure 4-45).
+Choose "Access Management → DDNS", you can configure the DDNS function in the screen (shown in Figure 4-45).

-The router offers a Dynamic Domain Name System (DDNS) feature.
+The modem router offers a Dynamic Domain Name System (DDNS) feature.
 The feature lets you use a static host name with a dynamic IP address.
-User should type the host name, user name and password assigned to your ADSL Router by your Dynamic DNS provider.
-User also can decide to turn on DYNDNS Wildcard or not.
+User should type the host name, user name and password assigned to your ADSL modem router by your Dynamic DNS provider.

-Dynamic DNS: Activate the DDNS function or not.

-- Service Provider: This field displays the service provider of DDNS. - My Host Name: Enter your host name here. - E-mail Address: Enter your E-mail address here. - Username & Password: Type the "User Name" and "Password" for your DDNS account. - ➤ Wildcard support: Select the option to use Wildcard function
+- Dynamic DNS: Activate the DDNS function or not. - Service Provider: This field displays the service provider of DDNS. - \triangleright My Host Name: Enter your host name here. - Username & Password: Type the "User Name" and "Password" for your DDNS account.